WBT (AM): Sports

 Also in 2006, WBT lost the North Carolina Tar Heels to all sports WFNZ.
 Sales director Steve Sklenar said the games pre-empted John Hancock's show and, during the ACC Tournament, Rush Limbaugh.
 WBT wanted the games, Sklenar said, but the pre-emptions cost the station advertising revenue.
 The Tar Heels had aired on WBT from 1977 to 1991, and returned to the station in 1995.
 According to Cullie Tarleton, who ran the station at that time, putting the Tar Heels on WBT was largely the idea of longtime coach Dean Smith, who wanted to tell recruits from the New York City area that their parents would be able to listen to the games.

 On May 5, 2012, WBT signed back on with the Tar Heel Sports Network to be Charlotte's main carrier of the Tar Heels.
 After WRFX carried night basketball games for several years, WNOW-FM took over until 2012.
-With this switch back, games can now be heard all up and down the Eastern Seaboard at night, as WBT's clear channel signal can be heard from "Maine to Miami".
+With this switch back, games could now be heard all up and down the Eastern Seaboard at night, as WBT's clear channel signal can be heard from "Maine to Miami".